The challenge of explaining the results of the study of Non-HIV Transmission of the Partner Study. To read through and reflect long ...

-I again: I contracted HIV from a young woman whom I will call FRO: She was HIV positive and knew it.
-I infected on purpose.
-It was my mistake not to guard me because two beaked not kiss.
-But it was an overwhelming number of sex for months and months and I got to suffer from lack of seminal fluid (sperm) in the last relations.
-I exhaust.
-Soft water in hard rock, both hits until it sticks ...
-This endless sequence relationships can have a similar effect.
+I again: I get HIV from a girl whom I will call FRO: She was HIV positive and knew it.
+It infected me on purpose.
+It was my mistake to not be on my guard because two beaks do not kiss.
+But it was an overwhelming number of sexual relations, for months and months and I even suffered from lack of seminal fluid (sperm) in the last few relationships.
+I was exhausted.
+Soft water in hard stone, both beats until it sticks ...
+This endless sequence of relationships can have a similar effect.
 And if the transaction occurs at a time of "blip Viral"?

 reviewed by Bob Volpe (Tantun Nominum Nulum Par Elogium).
 Visit 19's 2016 in 16 between 00: 19 and 00: XNUMX the unmissable release of Beto Volpe's memoir titled: Death and Life Posithiva <= Click and guarantee yours!